stevejchacon/pizzatip/README.md

 # OUTLINE/DRAFT/NOTES

 ## Introduction & Project Motivation

-The motivation for this project came from the confusions and skepticism for the anticipated tip earnings a pizza delivery driver would make during a shift.
-It was common and almost guarenteed to hear an inflated estimation of a driver's earnings.
+The motivation for this project came from the confusions and skepticism about the anticipated tip earnings a pizza delivery driver would make during a shift.
+It was common and almost guaranteed to hear an inflated estimation of a driver's earnings.
 After some thought, I realized that there was no way of really knowing unless everything was tracked and due to the fact that this was a source of my income, I felt it to be worthwhile for me to do so.
 I used an app called HoursTracker where I was able to log when my shift started, when my shift ended, and the amount of money that I earned in tips during the shift.
-The most beneficial feature was the ability to output the file as a .csv in order to be able to run an analysis when ready.
+The most beneficial feature of the app was the ability to output the file as a .csv in order to be able to run an analysis when ready.
 Some of the initial questions and curiosities were things such as: How much does a driver make per hour?
 How much does a driver make per hour on a weekday vs. weekend?
 Has the increase in menu prices caused an increase in tips (especially since the customer could tip based on a percentage)?
 The data was meticulously tracked from August 3, 2020 - June 24, 2023.
-The delivery charge that the customer pay for a delivery was $3 until early July 2021 and raised to $4 thereafter.
+The delivery charge that the customer pays for a delivery was $3 until early July 2021 where it was raised to $4 thereafter.

 ## Methodology & Reasoning
-The main goal for this project was not only to run the analysis and the gain the proper insights but to also gain as much experience as possible with the various tools available for data analysis.
-The hope was to tackle the same analysis in multiple ways using matplotlib, seaborn, D3, and Tableau, all of which are very poplular and powerful within the data analysis space.
+The main goal for this project was not only to run the analysis and gain the proper insights, but to also gain as much experience as possible with the various tools available for data analysis.
+The hope was to tackle the same analysis in multiple ways using matplotlib, seaborn, and Tableau, all of which are very popular and powerful within the data analysis space.
 Not only are these tools and frameworks used in both academic and professional environments, but they also vary in their complexity and the challenges that they introduce for a user.
-They all have their nuances and are desirabl for different areas of work and research.
-A major **disclaimer** is that some of the visualizations created do not actually drive a lot of insight.
-There were moments where a specific visualization would not have a lot of impact or provide much meaning but I still found it worthwhile to create them anyway just for the sole purpose of learning to create different kinds of visualizations.
+They all have their nuances and are desirable for different areas of work and research.
+A major disclaimer is that some of the visualizations created do not actually drive a lot of insight.
+There were moments where a specific visualization would not have a lot of impact or provide much meaning, but I still found it worthwhile to create them anyway just for the sole purpose of learning to create different kinds of visualizations with different sets of tools.

 ## Data